EpsilonSolutions/netscaler-command-reference/docs/network/interface/interface.md

 VLAN tagging behavior on this interface.
 With the ON setting,, packets are tagged with all the VLANs that are bound to this interface.
 With the OFF setting, packets are tagged with the native VLAN.

 <b>trunk</b>
-This argument is deprecated by tagall.NOTE: This attribute is deprecated.The "trunk" argument is confused with LA-trunk, renaming this to "tagall" instead.
+This argument is deprecated by tagall.

 <b>taggedAny</b>
 Interface setting to accept/drop all tagged packets.